bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 This will take the String arguments fed at runtime by Spark-submit into the main class and create a Config instance from them with typed values.
 We then setup a Spark session instance with a single config override fo shuffle.partitions.
 This is set to 1 because for the purposes of this workshop the datasets are very small, and so we can actually get better performance turnaround with just 1 dataframe partition during operations.
-In practice this is often left alone for Spark to optimize at runtime, but you do occassionally see applications set this manually.
+In practice this is often best left alone for Spark to optimize at runtime, but you do occassionally see applications set this manually.

-Then we create `val session` to start doing our operations.
+Once we have a reference to the `session` variable we can start doing our operations.

 Underneath this line write the lines to create dataframes from our parquet files at the supplied input paths.